Week

 Yes

-one half tablespoons of half-and-half distributed among your 2 or 3 cups of coffee
+of half-and-half distributed among your 2 or 3

 Take

-is adding unwanted fat and calories to your diet.
-Replace the half-and-half with
+fat and calories to your diet.
+Replace the half-and-half

 After